betawins/eks-terraform/readme.md

     c) Terraform plan --> To Check what actions are getting executed like a dryrun
     d) Terraform apply --> To provision our resources on cloud provider

-# 4. After Successful Prompt Message connect with the our node
+# 4. After Successful Prompt Message connect with our node

 # 5. Connect to Cluster